pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 1. `result`: The completion status of the script.
 This status can be `passed`, `failed`, `degraded`, or `skipped`.
 If no status is defined, an exit code of `0` indicates a pass while a non-zero value indicates a failure.

-2.`results`: A dictionary of results.
+2. `results`: A dictionary of results.
 The key may map to a results key defined as embedded YAML within the script.
 The value of each result must be a string or a list of strings.

 Optionally, a script may define what results to return in the YAML file in the metadata fields..
 The `results` field should contain a dictionary of dictionaries.
 The key for each dictionary is a name which is returned by the results YAML.
 Each dictionary may contain the following two fields: